adjacentlink/emane-node-view/README.md

 [5]: https://github.com/adjacentlink/opentestpoint

 Currently Flask SocketIO and some of its dependencies are not available in all distribution repositories.
-The recommended approach is to install emane-node-view using a Python virtualenv.
+For those distros, the recommended approach is to install emane-node-view using a Python virtualenv.
 An installation script that satisfies most use cases is provided (`install-virtualenv.sh`).

 The follow EMANE and OpenTestPoint packages are required: